By Ben Amato

 year Hal and Dory Sutherland went out 43 times.
 We give that prize away at the annual

-thing to do is to get “Lobsters-to-Go” on a Wednesday night for the sailboat races
+to do is to get “Lobsters-to-Go” on a Wednesday night for the sailboat races around

-around Robins Island.
-It’s really relaxing and it’s only 15 or 20 minutes from our
+Robins Island.
+It’s really relaxing and it’s only 15 or 20 minutes from our Mattituck

-Mattituck marina.”
-Jeff rattled off a few other places he and his family escape to after
+marina.”
+Jeff rattled off a few other places he and his family escape to after a busy

-a busy day.
+day.
 “We like to go to the Oasis, on Noyak Bay….
-We also went over to
+We also went over to Dockers, at

-Dockers, at Sag Harbor, down by the American Legion Hall.
-We saw the 4th of July
+Sag Harbor, down by the American Legion Hall.
+We saw the 4th of July fireworks at

 The Strong’s Rendezvous at the Montauk Yacht Club provided a luxury boating experience offered in few ports.
 “Service is the